Ductinn/ctf/2021/csaw2021ctf/README.md

 <br />
 we write it to a file then convert it to binary by `xxd -r`<br />
-When we pwned and got shell, there was a message on the server give us another address, port, password. <br />
+When we pwned and got shell, there was a message on the server give us another address, port, password and there is another binary on that server. <br />
-the binaries are changed 3 times(at port 16, 32, 46), we
-need to pwn all them to get the flag.
+there are 3 levels, the binary change when we up to next level, we need to pwn all them to get the flag.
 <br />
 ### file_4